 Stock vs. Broth

-Shopping for Dog-Friendly Stock or Broth
+Shopping for Dog-Friendly Broth or Stock for Making Dog Treats

 Making Dog-Friendly Homemade Stock or Broth

-With very little effort or expense, you can also make and store your own no-added salt stock or broth.
+With very little effort or expense, you can also make and store your own stock or broth.
 This is a great way to have stock or broth on hand for your dogs (or your humans).
 It gives you complete control over the base flavours and any optional add-in seasonings.

-Saving Poaching Liquids for Use as Stock or Broth
+Saving Poaching Liquids

 Depending on the meat(s), the poaching liquid can be rather messy, like the example shown.
 If needed, after the meat is removed, I pour the liquid through a colander into a catch pan to filter out the solids.
 For a clearer broth, this can be repeated through a finer sieve or filter.
 In the case of chicken breasts as pictured below, I know the solids are all little bits of chicken and a-ok to be included with the rest of the chicken chopped for the dogs, but in other cases I may need to manually pick through for fat or bone disposal.
 The liquid is chilled, and then the set fat is skimmed off the top.
 Depending on the meat, there may be a lot or a little fat, but I try to skim as much as I can before storage.